manasvi-misa/misa-ai-landing/README.md

 # misa-ai-landing
-# 💖 Misa-AI: Your Personal Shopper

-A modern AI-powered shopping assistant with a glam pink aesthetic.
-Built using HTML, CSS (Grobek font), and a responsive layout.
-Live on Vercel!
+Misa-AI is a sleek, AI-powered shopping assistant designed with a modern, feminine aesthetic.
+Developed using HTML and CSS, it features the elegant Grobek font and is fully responsive across devices.
+Now live and accessible via Vercel.

-## 🌟 Features
+✯ Key Features
-- Gradient glam theme inspired by Barbiecore
+-Stylish gradient theme inspired by Barbiecore trends.
-- Mobile responsive
-- Interactive CTA
-- Glassmorphism effect
-- Deployed with custom domain (optional)
+-Fully mobile-responsive interface for seamless browsing.
+-Engaging, interactive call-to-action elements.
+-Sophisticated glassmorphism design for a modern UI experience.
+-Optional deployment on a custom domain for branding flexibility.